INTERVIEW! Angad Bedi: I Want Karan Johar To Direct Me In A Film

 Q. Do you believe in lucky charms?

 A. I think you make your own luck.
 You work hard and you will get lucky.
 I believe in that.
 For me, it's all about hard work.
 I feel nobody has ever achieved success without working hard.
-A lot of people can be lucky but just for a brief period of time.
+A lot of people can be lucky but just for a brief period.
 Eventually, they have to come out with their potential in life.
 Sometimes people say an actor is lucky because his films are working.
 It doesn't work that way.
 The success is because of his hard work.

 You can't say Ayushmann Khurrana's films are working because he is lucky.
 No, he has worked hard right from his very first film.
 For me, I have tried to pick up all those characters where there was enough for me to perform.
 It is easier to play characters which are closer to your personality and the audience relates to it faster.
-But the thing with me is that, till date I have not got an opportunity to play a character which is closer to my personality.
-When you can get accepted as an actor who can do very different kind of roles and then you play a role closer to your self, it's like icing on the cake.
+But the thing with me is that till date, I have not played a character which is closer to my personality.
+When you can get accepted as an actor who can do very different kind of roles and then you play a role closer to yourself, it's like icing on the cake.

 'I Strive To Work With Bigger & Better Filmmakers'